Krdera89/Marp-documentation/Report/report.md

 ### 1.1 Project Overview

-The Student Course Management System is a REST API I built to handle the basics of managing students and courses.
+The Student Course Management System is a REST API I built using Laravel to handle the basics of managing students and courses.
 The system lets you:

 - **Student Management:** Full CRUD - create, read, update, and delete student records